tekperfect/devops-docs/docs/courses/15-SaaS_Tools/lessons/g-suite-admin-part3.md

 1. Open a new incognito browser window and go to mail.google.com.

-2. Sign in as Ellie Gray ellie.gray@yourdomain
+2. Sign in as Ellie Gray ellie.gray@tekperfect.org

 3. Navigate to https://sites.google.com/a/yourdomain to confirm that Ellie does not have access to the Sites service.